aodhanlutetiae/dj/sheets.md

 Try sorting the "Number of single use plastic bags issued" column to see what company charged for the biggest (or smallest) number of bags over the two years.

 <br />

 ---
-**USE A FORMULA**

-Go to the bottom of Column C and in the first empty cell type:

->=SUM(C2:C416)

-This tells the spreadsheet to add all the values from row 2 to row 416 in column C. When you hit 'Enter' it will show the result of the sum.

----
 **FINALLY**